ffvoigt/neuromatch-compneuro-2022-project/README.md

 * [Introduction to Git and Github by W3](https://www.w3schools.com/git/git_intro.asp?remote=github)

 ## Notebook overview
+> **Warning**
+> The links below open the notebooks from the ffvoigt repository on Github, not the notebooks in your forked
+> notebooks

 ### Preprocessing Notebook
 Downloads Caltech data and converts it into a Pandas DataFrame for upstream analysis